 I noticed when playing some jazz on the Yamaha P-125, the organ sounds had a nice vibrato.
 The lead lines really sang with the upper vibrato.
 It did not sound cheesy or fake—the Yamaha P-125 felt like the real thing (at least to the extent that a piano that costs around $600 can).
 The Yamaha P-125 speaker system is certainly a bit more robust and advanced, which I mentioned before in my previous Yamaha P-125 review.

-Below, please take a moment to view some of the best-selling digital piano bundles currently on sale at Amazon.
+Below, please take a moment to view some of the best-selling digital piano currently available online:

 The P-125 features a new two way speaker system that creates both upwards and downwards sound, which really did a fine job of making the music sound a bit richer than the P-115.
 When playing the Yamaha P-115, by contrast, I felt as if it was only producing sound upwards with no outward projection.